 The machine would mask his vision as it traveled the gully.
-Billy planned to steer his machine in a zigzag pattern, riding the ridges along the way.
+Billy planned to steer his utilizing a zigzag pattern, avoiding the ridges along the way.
 Should the wheel rip its way through the base of the canyon, Billy’s confidence would be blown to bits.

-Billy held back his frustration, and forced himself to respond using an even-mannered tone.
+Billy held back his back his frustration.
+He forced himself to respond, using an even-mannered tone.

 “Yes, Mrs. Smith.
 I think everything is going to turn out just fine.”

-Billy throttled the trigger that controlled the speed of his rotary polisher, primed his buffing pad, and got to work.
+Billy throttled the trigger of his rotary polisher, primed his buffing pad, and got to work.